laradock/laradock/DOCUMENTATION/content/documentation/index.md

 <br>
 <a name="Use-Browsersync-With-Laravel-Mix"></a>
+## Use Browsersync

-## Use Browsersync with Laravel Mix
+> Using Use Browsersync with Laravel Mix.

 1. Add the following settings to your `webpack.mix.js` file.
 Please refer to Browsersync [Options](https://browsersync.io/docs/options) page for more options.
 ```